awong234/CT_sim/readme.md

 * If you select "Update Existing", it will re-upload all of the files you have already uploaded, which will become tedious with greater amounts of files, but not harmful.

 Be sure to upload your outputs frequently so that we have them all in case of system failure.

+#### Freeing space

+If you have an external hard drive and don't want to use your main hard drive space, please operate in the following order:

+1. Stop the analysis on the computer whose space you want to free up. **This is especially important so that there are no outputs being created between steps 2 and 3 that will not be uploaded!**
+1. Upload the outputs to the shard drive.
+1. Move the output files to the external drive.
+1. Restart the analysis.

 # Files contained